Skip to content

 Research Assistant, PhD Student (Archaeology, Memorial University)

-Jordan is a first-year PhD student in the Department of Archaeology at Memorial University (MUNL).
+Jordan is a PhD student in the Department of Archaeology at Memorial University (MUNL).
 Under the supervision of Dr. Barry Gaulton, he is researching the social, religious, and economic impacts of the sixteenth-century “Mansion House” at Ferryland, Newfoundland.

 Jordan’s life-long disability (a mild-sloping to severe sensorineural hearing loss) has pushed him to advocate for and bring awareness to the struggles that disabled postsecondary students face.
 For his efforts, Jordan has been awarded the Community Advocacy Award (2017) through the Canadian Hard of Hearing Association The intersection of his love for archaeology and living with a disability has produced his passion for community/public archaeological research practices and accessible/inclusive education.
 As he progresses through his doctoral degree, Jordan hopes to become even more involved with initiatives that promote the use of UDL in classrooms and the community.

-Tori Lewis, BA, BSW, RSW (she/her)
+Tori Lewis, BA, BSW, MSW, RSW (she/her)

 Research Assistant, PhD Student (Social Work, University of Windsor)